Skip to main content

 Although the subject is often taught in school settings, students aren't the only ones who need to know about health.
 In fact, all age groups and demographics can benefit from health education.

-Community health education looks at the health of a community as a whole, seeking to identify health issues and trends within a population and work with stakeholders to find solutions to these concerns.
+Community health education looks at the well-being of a population, seeking to identify issues and trends and collaborating with partners to find solutions.

 The importance of health education impacts many areas of wellness within a community, including: